nareddyt/discover-rewards-notifier/docs/index.md

 ## Explanation of Permissions

-[Click here](permissions.md) for in-depth explanation of the permissions the extension requires
+[Click here](permissions.md) for an in-depth explanation of the permissions the extension requires

 ## Privacy Policy